 Medigap insurance companies can charge more or require a waiting period for pre-existing conditions in South Burlington, Vermont.
 Medicare Supplement policies might have a waiting period of up to six months before providing coverage for your pre-existing conditions.

-How To Sign Up for Supplemental Medicare in South Burlington, VT
+How to sign up for Medicare plan in South Burlington, VT

 If you’re looking for supplemental Medicare coverage in South Burlington, Vermont, our licensed agents can help.
 They’ll work with you to find the best policy at the best price.